Press release<< Back

 - TI’s ability to recruit and retain skilled personnel; and

 - Timely implementation of new manufacturing technologies, installation of manufacturing equipment and the ability to obtain needed third-party foundry and assembly/test subcontract services.

-For a more detailed discussion of these factors, see the text under the heading “Risk Factors” in Item 1A of our most recent Form 10-K. The forward-looking statements included in this release are made only as of the date of publication, and we undertake no obligation to update the forward-looking statements to reflect subsequent events or circumstances.
+For a more detailed discussion of these factors, see the text under the heading “Risk Factors” in Part II, Item 1A of the Company’s Form 10-Q for the second quarter of 2008, which was filed on July 31, 2008.
+The forward-looking statements included in this release are made only as of the date of this release, and the Company undertakes no obligation to update the forward-looking statements to reflect subsequent events or circumstances.